Greece Bridge Collapse Kills One, Injures Eight - UrduPoint

 The fire department said it was called out shortly after midday local time when part of a bridge collapsed in Patras, in the Proastio area on the road to the capital Athens.

-Eight injured had been sent to hospitals and one person was killed in the collapse, the fire department said.
+Eight injured were taken to hospitals and one person was killed in the collapse, the fire department said.

-Some 35 firefighters and 12 vehicles were dispatched to the scene, as well as drones and special rescue vehicles.
+Some 35 firefighters and 12 vehicles were rushed to the scene, as well as drones and special rescue vehicles.

 Efthymios Lekkas, president of the Earthquake Protection Organization OASP, told ERT television that the bridge had stability problems that were known to the authorities.